-- Print the job description.
+- Print the job description or pull it up on your computer.
 Keep it in front of you for referencing key duties and required qualifications.

 - Review your resume and catalog your skills and accomplishments.
 Have a list of your soft and technical skill sets with you.
 Differentiate yourself by highlighting your quantitative and qualitative accomplishments for past employers.
 Be prepared to share the contributions you can make to the company.